Home insurance documents and house model

 1. Shop Around Every Year

-Use independent agents who represent multiple carriers — they can run comparisons for you in minutes.
-Online comparison tools like Policygenius, The Zebra, or Jerry can also surface options you wouldn’t find on your own.
+Independent agents are your friend here.
+They represent multiple carriers and can run comparisons in minutes.
+Online tools like Policygenius, The Zebra, or Jerry can also surface options that wouldn’t cross your radar otherwise.

 2. Bundle Your Policies